DanilZherebtsov/face-recognition/README.rst

-Supporting code and prequisits for a YouTube video: https://youtu.be/P0bcGZ88OGs
+Supporting code and prequisits for a YouTube `video <https://youtu.be/P0bcGZ88OGs>`_

 The `main.py` function contains a complete face recognition pipeline illustrating the one-shot-learning approach.